osmandapp/docs/content/osmand/map/tracks-on-map.md

 ![Tracks on the map Android](/assets/images/map/tracks_layer_android.png) ![Tracks on the map iOS](/assets/images/map/tracks_layer_ios.png)

-There are several ways to show and hide [Tracks](/osmand/personal/myplaces) on the map:
+There are many ways to display [Tracks](/osmand/personal/myplaces) on the map.

 ### Display via {% data variables.android-values.configure_map %} menu